abbreviatedman/spellbound/data/quotes.md

 161
 00:08:37,191 --> 00:08:40,020
 Should have?
-You saying that like you...
+You saying that like you…

 162
 00:08:40,104 --> 00:08:42,019